 In addition to the average voltage, current, and power measurements, which are available from both the front panel and via SCPI commands, digitized measurements can also be returned.
-Digitized measurements differ from average measurements because you can select the type of measurement returned and fine tune the measurement quality.
+Digitized measurements differ from average measurements because you can select the type of measurement returned and fine tune the quality of the measurement.